jbowdre/runtimeterror/content/posts/integrating-phpipam-with-vrealize-automation-8/index.md

 I also enabled the options ~~*Mark as pool*~~, *Check hosts status*, *Discover new hosts*, and *Resolve DNS names*.
 ![Subnet options](SR7oD0jsG.png)

-{{% notice info "Update" %}}
+{{% notice note "Update" %}}
 Since releasing this integration, I've learned that phpIPAM intends for the `isPool` field to identify networks where the entire range (including the subnet and broadcast addresses) are available for assignment.
 As a result, I no longer recommend using that field.
 Instead, consider [creating a custom field](https://github.com/jbowdre/phpIPAM-for-vRA8/blob/main/docs/custom_field.md) for tagging networks for vRA availability.
 {{% /notice %}}

 I then used the *Scan subnets for new hosts* button to run a discovery scan against the new subnet.
 ![Scanning for new hosts](4WQ8HWJ2N.png)

 The scan only found a single host, `172.16.20.1`, which is the subnet's gateway address hosted by the Vyos router.
 I used the pencil icon to edit the IP and mark it as the gateway: